The Emmanuel College campus has re-opened for living and learning for the Spring 2021 semester. FAQs will be updated on an on-going basis.

 Surveillance Testing: All faculty, staff and students will be tested up to two times per week, a rate that scientific models have demonstrated will greatly limit the potential spread of the virus by detecting infections in individuals prior to them becoming contagious.
 Emmanuel will use an anterior nasal swab test, which is considered the least invasive COVID-19 test available.
 The test, which is free of charge to all faculty, staff, and students coming to campus, is quick and accurate.
 Test results will be provided electronically to the individual and to Emmanuel within 24 hours of delivery to the lab.
 Please visit this link for more information on testing procedures.

-Isolation and Quarantine: To mitigate the spread of the virus, Emmanuel College will isolate students who have tested positive or who are suspected of having the virus and awaiting a test result.
-Students who test positive for COVID-19 or are suspected of having the virus and are awaiting their test result will be isolated per the latest CDC guidelines in campus housing.
+Isolation and Quarantine: To mitigate the spread of the virus, Emmanuel College will isolate students who have tested positive or who are suspected of having the virus.
+Students who test positive for COVID-19 or are suspected of having the virus will be isolated per the latest CDC guidelines in campus housing.

 Students who have been exposed to the coronavirus (identified through contact tracing efforts) will be asked to quarantine in their assigned room.
 During this time, meals will be provided, and academic instruction will be offered virtually.